MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-app-file.md

 # The Microsoft_Application.app File

-The Microsoft_Application.app file is included with [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
+The Microsoft_Application.app file is included with [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] and is located in the `\Applications\Application\Source` folder.
 The `Microsoft_Application.app` file logically encapsulates all of the extensions making up a solution, for example, version `16.0.0.0` of the base and system application package files, and it provides a convenient way to define and refer to this solution identity.

 > [!NOTE]
 > In previous versions the references to base and system application were stated explicitly under `dependencies` in the `app.json` file of the extension.